ikonikon/visualComparator/README.md

 - visual comparison of scatter plots and heat maps between two datasets
 - display of Pearson, Kendall and Spearman correlation coefficients

+See the wiki for more info.

-PLease credit this tool by referencing the following paper:
+Please credit this tool by referencing the following paper:

 M. Sun, I. Konstantelos and G. Strbac, “Evaluating Composite Approaches to Modelling High-Dimensional Stochastic Variables in Power Systems”, Power Systems Computation Conference (PSCC), Genoa, 2016.

-Please see the wiki for more info.